18F/federalist-design/research/beta2/beta2_interviewguide.md

 **Federalist Interview guide**
-For usability testing in January 2016 / Beta 2
+for usability testing in January 2016 / Beta 2

 # Intro

+*[7 min.
+Intro yourself, go through the research goals and what the interview will look like.
+If they haven't sent in the consent form yet, have them read it over and sign before starting]*

 * **Intro:** Hello!
-My name is [your name].
+My name is *[your name]*.
 Thank you for meeting with us.
 This interview involves two parts.
 The first part I’ll ask you some questions about your current role, and your experiences with creating websites.
 The second part is a look at our current design, and I'll guide us through that part.
 The purpose is to learn about you as someone who might use Federalist.
 There are absolutely no right or wrong answers.
 Please, feel comfortable with saying what you really think and how you really feel.

 * **Consent form**: Also, thanks for sending along the consent form!
-  * *[If they haven't sent it yet, have them read it over and sign before starting]*

-* **Recording:** I'll be video-recording our conversation.
+* **Recording:** I'll be recording our conversation.
 The purpose of this is so that I can get all the details but at the same time be able to stay present with you.
 I assure you that all your comments will remain confidential.
-I will be compiling a report which will contain all participants comments without any reference to individuals.
+I'll be compiling a report which will contain all participants comments without any reference to individuals.
 Some of my team members are observing via video stream so that they can hear your valuable insights.
 Is that ok with you?

+* **Github** Just want to double check, do you have a github account?
+We'll be using that today.

 ---

-# Individual experience [20 min]
+# Individual experience

+*[10 min.
+All questions are not required, but begin a rapport, and get an understanding of what they do, and what their current challenges are regarding publishing content online.]*

 * Describe your role here at _________.
 * What does a typical day look like?
 What are your primary responsibilities?